Ang Lee on ‘Crouching Tiger, Hidden Dragon’ 20 years later

 “Yeah, I did,” says Lee, laughing.
 “I wouldn’t say it happened because of me.
 But as people paved the way for me, I paved the way for that movie.
 And that movie paved the way for future moviemakers and goers.
 We’re a community.
 We’re all part of a history.”

 “Crouching Tiger” is poised between worlds.
 Its elegantly choreographed action scenes have the meter of poetry.
-Its conflicts between duty and freedom, master and disciple take on soulful dimensions — particularly in the scenes with the film’s antagonist: the rebellious Jen Yu (Zhang), a commanding figure of feminist fury and empowerment who at the time drew comparisons to Buffy the Vampire Slayer.
+Its conflicts between duty and freedom, master and disciple take on soulful dimensions — particularly in scenes with the film’s antagonist: the rebellious Jen Yu (Zhang), a commanding figure of feminist fury and empowerment who at the time drew comparisons to Buffy the Vampire Slayer.
 Twenty years later, she still feels like a brilliant outlier in a male-dominated genre.

 The film is a fusion of East and West, of Asian film history and Hollywood, of action movie and art house.
 Lee and writer-producer James Schamus — who together adapted Jane Austen in 1995 — took to referring to it as ”‘Sense and Sensibility’ with martial arts.”
 Over five months of prep and a five-month shoot across China, Lee agonized over the delicate balance of “Crouching Tiger.”